google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 .. image:: figures/right_skew_histogram.png
    :align: center
+   :alt: a histogram of a variable with positive skew.
+It has a right tail which means there are more values on the right side of the mean.

 While most of the data lies in the interval between 0 and 1.5, there are values in the dataset